 - 1. For more than 100 years the IHSA has provided the vehicle for recognition of students, their schools and their communities through competition in IHSA sports and activities.
 But participation in sports and activities is a lot more than just winning and losing.
 Students who participate in school programs are taught valuable life lessons that will make them better citizens.
 Thank you for your attendance here today, and for helping encourage and support high school participation.
 The Future Plays Here! - 2.
 IHSA State Final events are celebrated by schools, competitors, coaches, communities and fans alike each year, and rightly so.
 But it is also important to remember that only a small percentage of IHSA participants reach this level of competition.
 The IHSA exists to foster participation opportunities that will develop and instill positive characteristics that will stay with students long after high school.
 The Future Plays Here! - 3.
 The Illinois High School Association isn't just about sports.
 The IHSA is proud to be one of the few state high school associations in the country to also offer championship activities, including Bass Fishing, Chess, Debate, Drama, Speech, Music, Journalism and Scholastic Bowl.
 The IHSA wants to create participation opportunities for ALL high school students, so contact them to learn more about how you can participate.
 The Future Plays Here! - 4.
 The IHSA believes in inclusion and is proud to partner with Special Olympics Illinois to promote unified sports at all IHSA member schools.
 Contact the IHSA to find out how your school can become a Unified Champion School! - 5.
 The IHSA is proud to offer participation opportunities for ALL high school students in Illinois.
 In addition to offering a state series in nearly 40 sports and activities, the IHSA also conducts state tournaments for athletes with disabilities in basketball, bowling, swimming and track.
 Contact the IHSA to learn more about how you can participate. - 6.
-Participant safety is the IHSA's top priority, and the Play Smart.
-Play Hard.TM initiative is focused on further improving the safety of Illinois' student-athletes.
-For more information, please visit Play Smart Play Hard Dot Org. - 7.
-Interscholastic athletics are an extension of the educational process, and the athletic field, court or mat is the coach's classroom.
+Interscholastic athletics are an extension of the educational process, and the athletic field is the coach's classroom.
 Remember, Do What's Right!
-Add A. Tude is for everyone. - 8.
-Thank you for joining us for today's state final contest.
-The IHSA believes that high school athletics bring tremendous value to student-athletes, their schools and their communities.
-The IHSA is committed to ensuring that all those involved in high school athletics are educated on and equipped to address player safety concerns.
-For more information, visit Play Smart Play Hard Dot Org (playsmartplayhard.org).
+Add A. Tude is for everyone. - 7.
+Participation in interscholastic activities generates values that make the student-athletes better citizens.
+Parents, coaches, and officials can reinforce the development of these students by expressing, supporting and displaying those positive values gained by participating and competing.
+Challenge our young people not just to go to school, but to go beyond. . . with the IHSA.
+The Future Plays Here!